Update: Anne Rice passed away on Dec. 11, 2021 at the age of 80- in plenty of time to be home for Christmas

 My first experience with Anne Rice was around 1998 when I finally read "Interview with the Vampire".
 As a boy, I loved monster stuff (Dracula, werewolf, Frankenstein) and had heard a lot of praise for the Vampire Chronicles.

 As I read the book, I was totally absorbed and very impressed.
-At the same time, it had the most sense feeling presence of evil I have ever experienced in a book.
+At the same time, the novel captures a presence of evil unlike anything else I have ever read.
 Not that I was repulsed by it, I was actually impressed by it.
-It was the truth of it that caught my attention- this work of supernatural fiction regarding the tragic life of godless vampires captured the tragedy of it all in dazzling images.
+It was the truth of it that caught my attention- this work of supernatural fiction regarding the tragic life of godless vampires captured the tragedy of it all in dazzling images and fast moving narratives.

 Knowing a little of Louis and Lestat, it was delightful to read of Anne's return to the faith and mesmerizing to read her life story.
 It is also comforting to know that the proverb is indeed true: 'Train up a child....'